 We’ve always been very proud of this particular part of the world, not only for the history and the fact that steel from Yorkshire is famous on a global scale, but also because of the people and community that are here.
 When we heard about Harrogate Grammar School’s plans, we also found out that it was being powered by some of the pupils’ parents who were furloughed, some ex-engineers were offering to help out too and we decided that we’d offer what we could to help a genuinely inspiring project.

 The school’s Design Department has been making visors with the aim of supplying them to the NHS and we quickly realised that donating steel for the cause probably wouldn’t be very useful.
 Instead, we spoke to Jo Oates over at the school who told us specifically that they urgently needed white polypropylene sheeting.
-We gladly donated about 30 sheets of what they needed at half a millimetre thickness, which we hope will keep them moving for a while!
+We gladly donated sheets of what they needed at half a millimetre thickness, which we hope will keep them moving for a while!
 Obviously we can send over more should it be needed.

 One of the things that’s really impressed us – not just that this school is really trying to make a difference – but that the product has been highly professional.
 The use of 2D laser cutting to create the templates isn’t what many people would assume a school’s Design & Technology department would be doing, but it shows a remarkable commitment to consistent, professional results.
 We’re guessing that some of our older readers will be surprised at the capabilities of schools these days, just as we were!

 At the other end of the scale, we also work with and supply a number of engineers who work in the pharmaceutical, medical and food industries, so it’s nice to know that our more usual steel products may also be helping in the fight against coronavirus.
 The steel supplied is most often used for tiny or intricate machine parts for equipment, which is frequently the most suitable material for the job.